First test of the consistency relation for the large-scale structure using the anisotropic three-point correlation function of BOSS DR12 galaxies (An explanatory video is available at https://youtu.be/Zi36ooLPhss.): Conclusions

 \section{Conclusions}

 This paper is the first work to test the consistency relation for the LSS from actual galaxy clustering data.
 We have made this analysis possible through a joint analysis of anisotropic 2PCFs and 3PCFs measured from the BOSS DR12 galaxy data.
-While the anisotropic component of the 3PCF (or bispectrum) has mainly been used to improve the results of the 2PCF-only analysis~\citep[e.g.,][]{Sugiyama:2020uil,D'Amico:2022arXiv220608327D,Ivanov:2023ar}, the results of this paper open a new observational window for anisotropic 3PCF analysis.
+While the anisotropic component of the 3PCF (or bispectrum) has mainly been used to improve the results of the 2PCF-only analysis~\citep[e.g.,][]{Sugiyama:2020uil,D'Amico:2022arXiv220608327D,Ivanov:2023arXiv230204414I}, the results of this paper open a new observational window for anisotropic 3PCF analysis.

 The LSS consistency relation relates the three-point statistics in the squeezed limit to the two-point statistics.
 The squeezed limit corresponds to extracting only the shift terms that appear in the second-order density and velocity fluctuations, and the LSS consistency relation is satisfied when the coefficients of the shift terms, denoted $F_{\rm s}$ and $G_{\rm s}$ (\ref{Eq:F_2G_2}), are $F_{\rm s}=G_{\rm s}=1$.
 Conversely, the LSS consistency relation breaks down when $F_{\rm s}$ and $G_{\rm s}$ deviate from $1$, e.g. due to multi-component fluids, modified gravity, and their associated bias effects.
-However, when the squeezed limit for the galaxy bispectrum is taken, the symmetry $B(\VEC{k}_1,\VEC{k}_2)=B(\VEC{k}_2,\VEC{k}_1)$ cancels out the coefficient modification of the shift term, and the LSS consistency relation behaves as if it were satisfied~\citep{Crisostomi:2019vhj}.
+However, among the three symmetric wavenumbers, $k_1$, $k_2$ and $k_3$, on which the bispectrum depends, taking the squeezed limit $k_1\to0$, the dependence of the remaining $k_2$ and $k_3$ becomes exchange symmetric, cancelling the coefficient modifications of the shift terms and behaving as if the LSS consistency relation were satisfied~\citep{Crisostomi:2019vhj}.
 Furthermore, we pointed out in Section~\ref{Sec:Parameterization} that the coefficients of the shift terms are degenerate with the parameter $\sigma_8$ and appear in the form of $(F_{\rm s}\sigma_8)$ and $(G_{\rm s}\sigma_8)$, so we cannot directly constrain $F_{\rm s}$ and $G_{\rm s}$.

 Two crucial ideas for solving the problems in the above paragraph are presented in Sections~\ref{Sec:Parameterization} and~\ref{Sec:ConsistencyRelation}.
 The first idea is to test the LSS consistency relation independently of $\sigma_8$ by defining the $E_{\rm s}$ parameter (\ref{Eq:ES}) as the ratio of $(G_{\rm s}\sigma_8)$ to $(F_{\rm s}\sigma_8)$ and checking whether $E_{\rm s}$ deviates from $1$.
 Note that $E_{\rm s}\neq1$ is a sufficient but not a necessary condition for showing a violation of the LSS consistency relation, since there may be theories that satisfy $F_{\rm s}=G_{\rm s}\neq1$.
 The second idea is to ensure that our results hold in as many different situations as possible, we constrain $E_{\rm s}$ in a general parameter space framework with the coefficients of the growth, tidal, and shift terms as free parameters.
 Section~\ref{Sec:Examples} provides examples of models that are and are not included in our proposed parameterisation.